stephenlautier/angular-typescript/README.md

 # angular-typescript
 Sample application using Angular 1.x with Typescript, Gulp and bower.

-For fun I used Visual Studio Code as the code editor.
-[Visual Studio Code](https://code.visualstudio.com/).
+For fun I used [Visual Studio Code](https://code.visualstudio.com/), as the code editor.

 ## Features
  - Gulp example
+ - Bower as Package Manager
  - TypeScript Workflow
  - SASS Workflow
+ - Sourcemaps for both SASS/TypeScript working
- - AngularJS with TypeScript inc. basic navigation, services etc...
+ - AngularJS with TypeScript inc.
- - Using Bower
+ -- UI Routing
+ -- Basic Navigation
+ -- All out TypeScript (not hybrid)
+ -- ngAnnotate (for auto-injection)
+ -- Logger

 ## Getting started
 - From the project folder execute